Frequently Asked Questions

 This direct connection can often generate surprising, informative, joyful, and rewarding moments for both patrons and composers.

-If composers get 100% of donations, how do you cover your operating costs?
+How do you cover your operating costs?

 Music Patron is a start-up project incubated within Sound and Music, the UK’s national organisation for new music, and a charity (registered charity no. 1124609) which enables us to claim the Gift Aid on eligible donations.